It’s Official: Longboat Key Hands the Keys to a Decorated Soldier as Tipton Prepares His Exit

 It asked its departing manager to go find the next one.

-On Monday, June 22, at a 1 p.m. special meeting at Town Hall, the Town Commission is expected to ratify that gamble, appointing George Landry, the current St. Lucie County Administrator, as Longboat Key’s 12th Town Manager.
-The recommended action on the agenda is blunt: approve the appointment and approve the contract.
-Barring a surprise, a retired Army first sergeant who has never run a Gulf-coast barrier-island town will, by Monday afternoon, be its chief executive.
+On Monday afternoon, at a special meeting at Town Hall, the Town Commission ratified that gamble without a single dissenting vote, appointing George Landry, the current St. Lucie County Administrator, as Longboat Key’s next Town Manager.
+The roll call was unanimous among the six commissioners present.
+A retired Army first sergeant who has never run a Gulf-coast barrier-island town will, come September, be its chief executive.

 The man who is leaving